 - Expectations: Overarching all of this is the cadence you’ve used in the past because it sets expectations for employees.
 It doesn’t mean you can’t change your cadence, but will require a bit more communication upfront around why.

 Are you ready to get started on your employee feedback strategy?

 Your employee feedback strategy is the backbone of a culture of feedback.
 Employee surveys allow you to collect feedback at scale so you can learn fast and take action.
 This process takes place at the individual, team, and company levels throughout many types of surveys.

-That said, a successful employe feedback strategy also depends on candid in-person conversations between people.
+That said, a successful employee feedback strategy also depends on candid in-person conversations between people.
 Anonymous feedback shouldn’t replace these important firsthand conversations but can be used to guide those conversations.

 Fresia Jackson is a People Scientist based in San Francisco.
 She has her Masters in Industrial/Organizational Psychology, which reflects her love of geeking out about bringing data to people decisions.
 You can follow Fresia on LinkedIn.